Informasjonsforvaltning/catalog-view-api/README.md

 # Catalog View API

-This application provides an API for viewing complete catalog data.
+This application provides an API for viewing your company catalog in the registration solution.
+Through this endpoint you will be able to retrieve all information about resources that are registered in the registration solution of your company.
+Currently, it is only possible to use this endpoint against the term catalog.

+The API is protected with [Maskinporten](https://samarbeid.digdir.no/maskinporten/maskinporten/25).

 For a broader understanding of the system’s context, refer to the [architecture documentation](https://github.com/Informasjonsforvaltning/architecture-documentation) wiki.
 For more